 Roger Ebert once wrote in his journal about whether video games are art.
 Ebert never believed even during the end of his life.
 His thoughts would never change.
 Today, the debate still invited so many questions.
-Even there is a debate between movies as a literary or not.
+Even more, there is a debate between movies as a literary or not.
 To be honest, that’s not a debatable question of whether people will say art, literature, or not.
-Personally, I’m freaking love indie games and I appreciate it as an aesthetic work not comparable to AAA games.
+Personally, I’m freaking love indie games and I appreciate it as an aesthetic work; not comparable to AAA games.
 Indie games don’t often get many stages.
 Morely, they work alone rather than inviting many people or creating a company.
 Through this documentary, James Swirsky and Lisanne Pajot changed a superficial thought about indie games.

 “Indie Game: The Movie” isn’t a smart nerdy-like movie.
 This film doesn’t draw us to understand everything about computers.
 Here, we don’t find knowledge about coding or programming.
 This documentary invites us to enter such world of game developers.
-We share in how they feel.
+We share how they feel.
 How a developer works until their work successfully marketed, everything is shown.
 They all have freedom in unlimited expression and creativity.
 However, this brought them to another appearance and what affected their project.
 Their difficulties include facing internal problems, not having investors, not having a publisher, divorce, conflict, lack of funds, family and others.

 This documentary is not about art or not who is the best.
 Those who work as programmers, designers, and developers did whatever they can to survive in their scope.
 They are also not EA, Activision, or Epic Games.
 Independent games are made by people who work in such an environment.
 They work alone from compiling a code, writing a program, designing, learning pixel art, and etc. Companies such as Microsoft participate in it.
 They tried their best.
-They must be able to adapt in the online gaming community and social media.
+They must be able to adapt to the online gaming community and social media.

 This documentary about video games is not a thing as smart people.
 Pajot and Swirsky wrote this documentary in its pure emotional feeling.
 It’s full of suspense, there is a consequence they have to do if their game fails.
 As Phil Fish said if “Fez” failed, he would commit suicide.
 I know, I know, the community really hates Fish in various kinds of problems and controversies he made a few years ago.
 In addition to Phil Fish, McMullen brought his childhood experience into a flash game.
 Himself, as a child, was very fond of drawing monsters.
 To the extent that his parents and teachers consider him to be in a mental disorder.